This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "Hello, Mrs White?"
-Alice held her phone to her ear with her shoulder as she opened a can of Coke.
+Audrey held her phone to her ear with her shoulder as she opened a can of Coke.
 "May I speak with Carrie, please?"

 "With whom am I speaking?"

-"This is Alice Barker from next door."
+"This is Audrey Barker from next door."
 She took a swig of her Coke.

 "Is she there?"
-Anthony whispered.
-Alice waved her hand and motioned for him to be quiet.
+Andy whispered.
+Audrey waved her hand and motioned for him to be quiet.

 "I'm sorry, but Carrie's resting."

 "Oh.
 Okay.
 Thank you anyway."

 "Is she there?
 What's going on?"
-Anthony pressed his ear to the phone.
+Andy pressed his ear to the phone.

-"Anthony, shut up!"
-Alice blinked at the sound of the dial tone.
+"Andy, shut up!"
+Audrey blinked at the sound of the dial tone.
 "She hung up."

 "Damn."
 He headed into the living room and sat down on the couch.
 "Well.
 There goes that plan."